groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/05_Assert.md

 ---
-Title:	The `assert` statement
+title:	The `assert` statement
-Abstract:	The `assert` statement is handy for checking if we have the correct result or if there was a problem in our code.
+description:	The `assert` statement is handy for checking if we have the correct result or if there was a problem in our code.
 ...

 # Using `assert`